 When it comes to improving your sleep environment, the right accessory can make a world of difference and help you rest better.
 The bedding industry continues to develop innovative materials and products to enhance your bed space, and one such item is the multi-functional wedge pillow.

 These triangular-shaped orthopedic pillows are designed to provide both comfort and health advantages.
-They aren’t your standard headrest, though, so if you’re not sure how to use a wedge pillow, we’ll guide you through the specifics.
+They aren’t your standard headrest, though, so if you’re not sure how to use a wedge pillow, we’ll guide you through the specifics step by step.
 You’ll discover the correct way to use this product, plus the variety of benefits that can come from wedge pillows.